youy401/Comparative-analysis-of-3-NOP-metagenomes/README.md

 You can access these datasets through [NCBI BioProject](https://www.ncbi.nlm.nih.gov/bioproject).

-More info can be found by directly addressing the first and corresponding authors Youyoung Choi: youyoung.choi@ubc.ca or dudolboy401@gmail.com
+More information can be found by directly contacting the author Youyoung Choi: youyoung.choi@ubc.ca or dudolboy401@gmail.com